 Help for Many of Today’s Most Serious Challenges

-- Families or single parents who experience a sudden loss of housing due to job loss or other crises
+Bethel’s help does not always end at age 18.
+We offer transitional housing for families or single parents who experience a sudden loss of housing due to a job loss or other crisis, under certain circumstances.

-Hope for Families in Crisis
+Hope for Family Members During a Crisis

 At Bethel, we serve not only children and teens, but their legal guardians and family members as well.